College of Education and Human Development

 - Students earn a variety of nationally and skill related certifications

 Concentration Requirements (21 credits)

-In addition to the core curriculum, those wishing to complete the outdoor recreation and leadership concentration must complete the following requirements.
-Click on this link to access the requirements for Recreation, Parks and Tourism and the Outdoor Recreation and Leadership concentration curriculum.
+Those wishing to complete the outdoor recreation and leadership concentration must complete the following requirements.
+Click on this link to access the requirements for current Recreation, Parks and Tourism and the Outdoor Recreation and Leadership concentration curriculum.

 Minor in Outdoor Recreation and Leadership